 Some streams of Judaism also recognize a set of seven female shepherds of Israel, which are Identified with the seven prophetesses of Judaism: Sarah, Miriam, Deborah, Hannah, Abigail, Hulda, and Esther.
 Each of the ushpizin has a unique lesson to teach the parallels and the spiritual focus of the day on which they visit.

-The Ushpizin of the Silver Screen is a collaboration of Reboot and Holocaust Museum LA, made possible with the generous support of CANVAS.
-The work is part of the national project – Dwelling in a Time of Plagues – which makes new outdoor art possible at museum sites, with organizational support from the Council of American Jewish Museums.
-To see the other works on display, visit plaguedwelling.com.
+The Ushpizin of the Silver Screen was a collaboration of Reboot and Holocaust Museum LA, made possible with the generous support of CANVAS.
+The work was part of the national project – Dwelling in a Time of Plagues – which makes new outdoor art possible at museum sites, with organizational support from the Council of American Jewish Museums.
+To learn more about this exhibit, visit Jewish Journal and Hyperallergic.